 Dr Lisa Hinton

 Lisa Hinton joined the Board as a former patient in intensive care in order to provide guidance on public and patient involvement.
-Lisa also provides expertise in qualitative research in her role as a senior qualitative researcher in the Health Experiences Research Group, Department of Primary Care Health Sciences at the University of Oxford.
+Lisa also provides expertise in qualitative research in her role as a senior qualitative researcher.
+She worked with the Health Experiences Research Group, Department of Primary Care Health Sciences at the University of Oxford from 2007-2019 and is now a senior associate at THIS Institute (for healthcare improvement studies) at the University of Cambridge.
 She also provides PR and media guidance to ICNARC following her previous work as a TV and web producer for the BBC and Channel 4.

 Professor David Menon

 David Menon is Professor and Head of the Department of Anaesthesia at the University of Cambridge.
 He is also Principal Investigator in the Wolfson Brain Imaging Centre and Co-Chair of the Acute Brain Injury Programme at the University of Cambridge.
 David is a Board member of the Faculty of Intensive Care Medicine and a Member of the Intensive Care Society.
 He is also an NIHR Senior Investigator.
 David provides clinical and research expertise to ICNARC.